 Virginia is one of only a handful of states that requires a mentorship, in addition to training, in order to be certified as a court-referred mediator.
-Experienced mediators who have completed specific requirements may serve as Mentors to prospective mediators.
+Experienced mediators who have completed specific requirements may serve as mentors to prospective mediators.
 Mentors contribute to the profession by coaching prospective mediators and by sharing their knowledge and expertise.
-The decision to seek Mentor status should only be undertaken after careful consideration of the role and responsibilities of Mentors to both the mentee and the Office of the Executive Secretary, Dispute Resolution Services.
-Mediators are not required to seek Mentor status, but those who do so should be fully aware of the responsibilities associated with mentoring others seeking certification as a court-referred mediator.
+The decision to seek mentor status should only be undertaken after careful consideration of the role and responsibilities of mentors to both the mentee and Dispute Resolution Services of the Office of the Executive Secretary (DRS).
+Mediators are not required to seek mentor status, but those who do so should be fully aware of the responsibilities associated with mentoring others seeking certification as court-referred mediators.